EVENTS | ACTIVISM

 Thee Suburbia living for one of the performers

 The fundraiser’s lineup included over 30 performers, most of whom were trans women of color.
 Thee Suburbia had the idea of starting The PoC Drag Art Collective for a while, and it took physical shape in Suburbia’s home, during Thanksgiving dinner, when she invited fellow queer creatives and announced her intention of holding the first PoC Drag Art Collective.
-“She just kind of posted up a sign-up sheet and told us to sign our names if we wanted to perform,” J Rosa reminisced about that evening, after their performance as Jack Skellington.
+“She just kind of posted up a sign-up sheet and told us to sign our names if we wanted to perform,” one of the night's performers J Rosa reminisced about that evening.

 “Before we even figured out who we wanted to give money to, we were already creating awareness to support trans women of color, hence why the event’s lineup was mostly comprised of trans women,” Thee Suburbia stated in explaining the importance of creating this project.
 “We wanted to show how much we cared about people who might need more help; we also wanted people to experience the connection we are creating for each other.”